 It’s that time of year again!
-Fall is near, pumpkin spice everything is in the store, and the countdown toward the perfect Halloween costume has begun.
+Fall is here, pumpkin spice everything is in the store, and the countdown toward the perfect Halloween costume has begun.
 If you’ve played the Halloween costume game before, though, you know that that those “perfect” Halloween costumes aren’t always the most affordable Halloween costumes.
 This is also the time of year when parents can easily get suckered into paying high prices for Halloween costumes that can be less than the highest quality.
-So, why not avoid the high-priced Halloween costume trap this year with these Halloween costume ideas on a budget!
+So, why not avoid the high-priced Halloween costume trap this year with these Halloween costume ideas on a budget.

 Hit Up the Thrift Store

-Halloween costumes are like cars: they depreciate in value the moment you take them out of the store!
+Halloween costumes are like cars: they depreciate in value the moment you take them out of the store.
 Hit up your local Goodwill, Savers, or favorite thrift store this time of year and you’ll find that most have dedicated Halloween sections where they’ll sell you pre-worn Halloween costumes for a fraction of what you’d pay for a new one.
 When my son was a little guy, he decided he wanted to be a sushi chef.
 We went to the local thrift store and found a great martial arts uniform and a black bandana for only a few dollars.
 I printed out a picture of sushi to attach to the bandana (worn around his head) and he carried chopsticks.
 Voila!

 Wade Through Garage Sales

 Depreciation applies here too, and if you’re able to plan early, you’ll find that a lot of late summer/early fall garage salers are more desperate to get items out of their house than to turn a huge profit.
 Remember that Halloween costumes are often only worn once, so they’re easier to find in great condition than other used clothing items.
 (Garage sales and thrift stores are also great places to find accessories to jazz up a homemade Halloween costume too!)
+Many areas have garage sales and flea markets all year round, so it’s never too early or too late to start looking.

 Raid Your Own Closets